aaronicsubstances/cskabomu/README.md

 3. *Cross-platform quasi web framework*, i.e. offers a web framework pattern which can be shared across programming languages, and does not assume the use of actual HTTP.

+4. *Abstraction of message queues*, by modelling them as fire and forget requests to email address groups or multicast addresses.

 ## Design

 1. Deployment enviroment: mainly localhost, but can be extended to the Internet via HTTP.

-1. Quasi web transports demonstrated: memory, localhost TCP, unix domain socket, windows named pipe, HTTP.
+1. Quasi web transports demonstrated: HTTP, memory, localhost TCP, unix domain socket, windows named pipe, zeromq.
    1. *Support for HTTP makes it possible to use Kabomu with any HTTP client library.*
    2. Interfaces are provided for the creation of any custom quasi web transport.